 Why not pay some of their student loans?
-Whether you give one month or all twelve, this gift to a young adult will allow them to save their income for retirement, a car, or to move out of your home!
+Whether you give one month or all twelve, this gift to young adults will allow them to save their income for retirement, a car, or to move out of your home!
 The gift of student loan assistance may be a gift to yourself as much as your young adult.

 Student loans are a long-term drag, often paid back over ten years or more.
 Any assistance via gift to help pay them off sooner will have significant positive long-term benefits.